jemmelot/project/README.md

 With climate being an important reoccurring topic of news and discussion, it is often stated that the individual can contribute in a positive way.
 One of the ways is personal solar energy, and although solar panels on regular houses are a common sight, it may not be clear to everyone what the benefits for them could be.
 This project targets every home owner with interest in personal solar power.

 ### Solution
-This visualization shows the potential benefits of personal solar energy.
-More in depth images are in the doc folder, as well as the Design Document.
+This image shows the old design for the visualization.
+The actual working visualization is most up to date in terms of design.

 ![](doc/maart_hoogeveen.png)